fraser-code/Business-Analytics-With-Excel/README.md

 ### Comparative Sector Analysis
 - **Revenue Comparison:** Analyze Year 4 revenue differences between the Consumer Staples and Consumer Discretionary sectors using box plots and bar graphs.
 - Operating Expense Insights:
   - Compare operating expenses across Health Care, Energy, and Consumer Staples sectors to identify financial management effectiveness.
   - Identify industries with operating expenses between 5 and 10 billion dollars and compare their financial profiles using bar charts and scatter plots.

+## Conclusion
+This project highlights the capabilities of Excel in performing deep financial analysis and providing strategic insights into the operations of large corporations.
+It showcases the potential to use structured data analysis in making informed business decisions and understanding market dynamics.